quyentruong/Raspberrypi-3-Openvpn-Pihole-DNS-over-HTTPS/docs/oracle.md

 sudo su - root
 curl -sSL https://install.pi-hole.net | bash
 ```
-Make sure choose tun0.
+Make sure choose tun0 or wg0.
 Everything else should be similar to the last post

 ## 5. Setup OpenVPN to run with Pihole